yudon90/232R_GroupProject_donfork/README.md

 Ran the scaled/normalized household dataset through the kmeans clustering model with different values for k (2-10) and plotted the cost of features, so we can determine the best value for k.

+For the K-Means on the individual dataset, Elbow Curve was used to get the k-value of 3.
+The Cluster Centers plot shows the average values of each feature for the three identified clusters.
+Each bar represents a feature, and its height reflects the mean value of that feature within the cluster.
+The features include demographic, socio-economic, and health-related variables.
+Notably, variables such as AINCTOT (total income), AFTOTINC (family total income), and POVERTY show significant differences across clusters, indicating that income and poverty status are key distinguishing factors among the clusters.

+The silhouette score is 0.869, which is quite high.
+A high silhouette score close to 1 indicates that the clusters are well-defined and distinct from each other.
+The points within each cluster are very similar to each other and different from points in other clusters.
+The clustering model has successfully grouped the data points into clusters that have high internal similarity and low external similarity.

+Based on the visualizations, KMeans appears to be a good model for clustering this dataset.
+The high silhouette score of 0.869 indicates that the clusters are well-defined and distinct from each other, with data points closer to their assigned cluster centers compared to other clusters.
+The PCA plot further supports this, showing clear separation between clusters in a two-dimensional space.
+The cluster centers plot reveals meaningful differences across several features, particularly income-related variables.
+Together, these findings suggest that KMeans effectively captures the underlying structure of the data, making it a suitable model for identifying and analyzing patterns within the dataset.

 **Environment Setup**

 pip install pyspark-dist-explore